kapooa13/ocaml_theorem_prover/README.md

 ## Lexing and Parsing

-We used `ocamllex` and `ocamlyacc` for generating the lexer and parser respectively.
-Once we defined a grammar for the expression type, building off of that to create a parser for laws and equations was fairly easy.
+The project uses `ocamllex` and `ocamlyacc` for generating the lexer and parser respectively.
+Once we define a grammar for the expression type, building off of that to create a parser for laws and equations is fairly easy.
 Some of the issues with regards to precedence were solved later on.
 See `lexer.mll` and `parser.mly` for implementation details.

+## Testing

+We use `ppx_inline_test` to write out tests for every type, their respective methods, along with tests for the parsing methods.
+The tests can be run by executing `make test`.

 ## More Examples